Ma Foi

 Risk Management: 10 Ways To Manage Risk At The Leadership Level

 Accustoming to an ever-changing risk landscape has become a challenge for most businesses, a necessity made more apparent by the global pandemic and current geopolitical events.
 Simultaneously, business leaders are getting stressed about conforming agendas from several stakeholders impacting their organization.
 The emergence of these developments means that executives are required to take up a greater active and revolutionary role in forming their organizations’ approach to risk, being both offensive and defensive.
-Here are some areas that leaders must be aware of to help control the risks that emerge from running a business.

 • Business experiments